 Many fishermen and farmers are moving to sell their seafood directly to consumers, due to losing restaurants and other customers.
 The best way to support them is to seek these direct-to-consumer opportunities out.
 Here are a few to get you started:

-- Fishermen and local seafood markets in Maine have been sharing information on a public Facebook group, The Maine Seafood Connection.
+- Fishermen and local seafood markets in Maine have been sharing information on a few public Facebook groups, including The Maine Seafood Connection, Maine Fish Direct, and Maine's Working Waterfront - Seafood Connect.
+Maine Coast Fishermen's Association also has a list of direct buying opportunities.

 - Some sea farmers have been adding their farms to this list from UMaine Cooperative Extension.